akash1306/UnderwaterExample/README.md

 ![Walkthrough](https://github.com/akash1306/UnderwaterExample/blob/master/Images/ex4.gif)
 ***

 And that is how you create an underwater scene.
 You can insert several other objects in the scene according to your needs and create a custom controller for your player so that you can control it in all degrees of freedom when underwater.
-You can go through the documentation of this project to know more about how to do that.
-A sample barebones underwater scene can be found here.